msrasys/nnscaler/README.md

 NOTE: The local batch size is fixed by default, so using more workers will result in a larger global batch size.

+💡 For advanced usages, please stay tuned for our future release.

 # Success Stories